 Bachelor of Arts in Sociology, Rutgers, The State University of New Jersey

 Milagros Castillo-Montoya is a first-generation scholar.
-She is an Associate Professor of Higher Education and Student Affairs in the Educational Leadership Department at the Neag School of Education in the University of Connecticut.
+She is an Associate Professor of Higher Education and Student Affairs in the Educational Leadership Department at the Neag School of Education at the University of Connecticut.
 She also serves as a Faculty Fellow at the Office for Diversity and Inclusion, Assistant Director of Faculty Development at the Center for Excellence in Teaching and Learning (CETL), and as an Affiliate Faculty with El Instituto and with the Sustainable Global Cities Initiative.
 Her research focuses on educational equity for first-generation college students, as well as racially minoritized students.
 Dr. Castillo-Montoya studies teaching and learning in racially and ethnically diverse college classrooms, particularly culturally relevant teaching in higher education.
 Dr. Castillo-Montoya’s scholarly work led her to be selected as an ACPA Emerging Scholar.

 Dr. Castillo-Montoya has published in the Journal of Higher Education, Review of Educational Research, Review of Higher Education, Teaching in Higher Education, Harvard Educational Review, among other outlets.
 Dr. Castillo-Montoya has 20 years of professional experience in various areas of higher education including faculty work, higher education policy, academic affairs, and student affairs.
 She began her career as an educational opportunity fund program advisor (a Trio program for first-generation low-income college students) at Rutgers, The State University of New Jersey.
 She is a mom of two children and loves being in nature.

 Castillo-Montoya, M. (2020, August 16).
 Episode 4: Stemify Podcast.